OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-14.md

 And I heard a voice from heaven saying, “Write: ‘Blessed are the dead who die in the Lord from now on.’”
 “Yes,” says the Spirit, “so that they may rest from their labours, for their deeds follow with them.”

 ## Revelation 14:14
-Then I looked, and behold, a white cloud, and sitting on the cloud was one like a son of man, with a golden crown on His head and a sharp sickle in His hand.
+Then I looked, and behold, a white cloud, and seated on the cloud was someone resembling a son of man, with a golden crown on His head and a sharp sickle in His hand.

 ## Revelation 14:15
 And another angel came out of the temple, calling with a loud voice to Him who sat on the cloud, “Put in Your sickle and reap, for the time to reap has come, because the harvest of the earth is ripe.”